GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Creating HTML structure of my portfolio webpage and I created a typing effect in Javascript to use in my portfolio
 **Thoughts**: I've been struggling to arrange or center the elements of my page.
 And I know there is an example from freecodecam.org but I just want to create this page on my own.
 And if I can't figure out some things, maybe I can use some codes in the examples and by searching it on the internet.

+### Day 84: May 4, 2021 | Tuesday

+**Today's Progress**: Still Styling my portfolio webpage today **Thoughts**:The struggle is real when I can't even try to create my own portfolio webpage based on the example.
+That is why, I will try to get some code in the example of a portfolio webpage in freecodecamp.org, and I will understand it and implement it to my code.